Healthdirect Free Australian health advice you can count on.

 • unresolved problems, conflicts or issues within a sexual and emotional relationship

-• anxiety about sexual performance (this is most common at the start of a new relationship, especially if a man has had previous problems with sexual performance)
+• anxiety about sexual performance (this is most common at the start of a new relationship, especially if you have had previous problems with sexual performance)

 • stress

-• problems with mental health such as depression
+• mental health conditions such as depression or anxiety

 When should I see my doctor?